Sisters of the Holy Spirit at Alsike Convent

 The Sisters of the Holy Spirit (Swedish: Helgeandssystrarna) is an Evangelical-Lutheran monastic religious order of nuns of the Church of Sweden, who inhabit Alsike Convent (Swedish: Alsike kloster) in Uppsala County, Sweden.
 Attached to the convent is Alsike Evangelical Lutheran Church and near the convent is an Evangelical-Lutheran hermitage.
 The religious habit of The Sisters of the Holy Spirit includes a dove with a cross.
 The seven canonical hours are prayed daily at Alsike Convent.
 The nuns are currently three in number.
 In the Alsike Church, the High Mass is celebrated every Lord's Day (Sunday).

 History

 The Evangelical-Lutheran nuns of the Order of the Holy Spirit wear a grey habit with a dove lapel pin (the nuns are standing in the rear of this procession at Alsike Church).
 Depicted is Sr. Marianne Nordström, who founded Alsike Convent.

 The Sisters of the Holy Spirit was founded by Sr. Marianne Nordström and Sr. Ella Perssonin 1954, with the convent being attached to Alsike Church.
-The religious instutute is a part of the Evangelical-Lutheran Church of Sweden and aligns itself with the Missionsprovinsen—the confessional branch of Evangelical Lutheranism.
+The religious institute is a part of the Evangelical-Lutheran Church of Sweden and aligns itself with the Missionsprovinsen—the confessional branch of Evangelical Lutheranism.
 The nuns hold that at Alsike Convent "we live our monastic vocation, with a common prayer life that sustains our day".